Tell the Wyoming Legislature: NO BOOK BANS

 Don't hit "Send" until you're done writing your message.

-PRO TIP: The email subject is pre-filled to say "'VOTE "NO' ON THE BOOK BAN BILL."
+PRO TIP: The email subject is pre-filled to say "Constituent email: Vote NO against the book ban (HB-10)."
 Change the subject to something else just slightly different, so that lawmakers can see that our messages are not spam—they are from hundreds of individuals contacting them.
+Make sure you include something in the subject that indicates the email is coming from a constituent.

 YOUR MESSAGE